-If your testing or QA team has been struggling with deciding where to allocate your time and effort, then a Risk-Based Testing Strategy could be transformative.
+If your testing or QA team has been struggling with deciding where to allocate your time and effort, a Risk-Based Testing Strategy could be transformative.
 Simply put, Risk-Based Testing is a strategy that uses defined risk as a means for adequate testing in order to maximize your testing goals.

 This article will introduce you to Risk-Based Testing - by the end, you’ll be able to understand the purpose and process of RBT, as well as how to evaluate risk at different levels.
 Keep in mind that RBT is built on top of Risk Management and a lot of similar concepts and principles apply.